Contact Us for a Free Consultation 818-394-7835

 How Can a Personal Injury Attorney Help You?

+In California, the store owner must ensure that the customers they invite into their store are safe from unreasonable risks of harm.
 If you are injured while in their store, you are eligible for damages if you can prove the store was negligent.

 As stated, California imposes specific requirements on store owners to ensure the premises do not pose a hazard to customers.
+The stores must regularly check for potential hazards and fix or warn of risks they are aware of.

 If the store owner breaches this duty – doesn't check for potential hazards at regular intervals or fails to warn or fix hazards they know of – you are entitled to compensation for any injuries you sustain because of those hazards.